Table of Contents

 Bloomberg is heavily invested in China, which is perhaps why Michael Bloomberg refuses to even refer to the People’s Republic of China as a dictatorship.

-For Bloomberg, it is a far more insidious relationship than other American media companies: They have sent $150 billion into Chinese bond markets to 364 countries.
+For Bloomberg, it is a far more insidious relationship than other American media companies: They have sent $150 billion into Chinese bond markets to 364 companies.
 Out of the 364, 159 were directly controlled by the Chinese government.

 Bloomberg’s media arm has been a willing servant of the Chinese Communist Party.
 In 2014, they squashed a story about the wealth of the Chinese elites.
 They leveraged a non-disclosure agreement to silence both a reporter based in Beijing and his wife, neither of whom ever worked for Bloomberg.